 The Something Wagging crew is pretty minimalist.
-If it’s going to join us on the boat, it has to be useful, a good value, and well made.
+Any boat dog accessories that join us on the boat, have to be useful, a good value, and well made.

 Here are a few cool things we rely on to keep Honey, our boat dog, safe and having fun.

 [Links will take you to Amazon or other affiliate sites.
 If you buy something, I will earn a small fee but your item won’t cost you more.]

 We’ve used two ramps on Meander.
 Each has its pros and cons.